Infrared Spectroscopy and Imaging

 Performance specs include information on detection limits, and calibration.

-Open-path FTIR systems typically are not calibrated quantitatively.
-Because data are collected by passing a light beam through a vapor plume and a fixed path length cannot be established (as is necessary for quantitative analysis), definitive quantitation cannot be achieved.
+The open-path FTIR monitor is not calibrated in the classical sense.
+That is, a sample of known concentration is not presented to the instrument for measurement (EPA 1999).
 Open-path FTIR calibration is therefore primarily a verification of instrument response.
 To conduct instrument performance verification, a target compound is analyzed to evaluate accuracy.
 Instrument functionality and precision can also be demonstrated by obtaining spectra for cells containing surrogates.

 In addition, FTIR spectroscopy involves a single beam, so a background spectrum is required.
 Before collecting data, background spectra are collected to be subtracted subsequently from analytical spectra.
 For open-path investigations, it is important to obtain background readings under meteorological conditions similar to those of the contaminant measurements.